COURSE COST and APPLICATION FORM – please scroll to the bottom of this page.

 Senior Lecturer in Geriatrics & Stroke Consultant Physician, Princess Royal Hospital, Haywards Heath

-Research Physiotherapist, Brain Repair & Rehabilitation, Institute of Neurology, UCL
+Professor of Cognitive Neurology, Dept. Brain Repair & Rehabilitation, Institute of Neurology, UCL.

 Research Fellow, Clinical, Educational and Health Psychology, UCL